 The Remuneration Committee has a clearly defined terms of reference and is responsible for making recommendations to the Board concerning the remuneration strategy for the Executive and Non-Executive Directors.
-The Committee did not use the services of an external consultancy during 2023, largely because the data provided by the consultant previously engaged by the Society is capable of being collated internally as it is in the public domain.
+The Committee did not use the services of an external consultancy during 2024, largely because the data is capable of being collated internally as it is in the public domain.
 In setting and benchmarking remuneration for the Executive and Non-Executive Directors, comparisons are made to the remuneration packages applicable in other Friendly Societies which are considered to be the closest competitors to the Society.